This is one of four ECS Categorization Fields, and indicates the highest level in the ECS category hierarchy.

 This value is the most general and most common value for this field.
 It is used to represent events that indicate that something happened.

-This value is used to indicate that this event that a numeric measurement was taken at given point in time.
+This value is used to indicate that this event describes a numeric measurement taken at given point in time.

-Examples include CPU utilization, memory usage, or a vulnerability scan result.
+Examples include CPU utilization, memory usage, or device temperature.

-Metric events are often collected on a predictable frequency, such as once every few seconds, or once a minute.
+Metric events are often collected on a predictable frequency, such as once every few seconds, or once a minute, but can also be used to describe ad-hoc numeric metric queries.

-This value is similar to metric, except that the entity being measured does not provide a numeric metric value, but rather one of a fixed set of conditions or states.
-For example a periodic event reporting a "fin_wait" state of a TCP connection on a host might use
+The state value is similar to metric, indicating that this event describes a measurement taken at given point in time, except that the measurement does not result in a numeric value, but rather one of a fixed set of categorical values that represent conditions or states.

 This value indicates that an error occurred during the ingestion of this event, and that event data may be missing, inconsistent, or incorrect.